 - Pending "payment confirmation" email?
 Let's get it sorted.

 Your bank can block your payment for many reasons, here are some of the main ones:

-- Perhaps the purchase amount exceeds your authorized limit
+- The purchase amount exceeds your authorized limit.

 This list is not exhaustive and, again, contacting your bank will give you more information.
 In the meantime, you can also try paying with another card.